 The band opened the three concerts that Tyrean Yesman performed in the Republic of the Two Crowns (Warsina, Vilnius and Łódź) during their 1976 world tour.
-Ił Wiekły Drakuń also went in their first Eurpoean tour during three months, performing in Bohemia, Holy Roman Empire, Austria, the Federated Kingdoms, France and they were the first foreign zone rock band to perform in a snorist country (Hungary), taking advantage of the liberalization of Hungarian regime by Regent István Oros combined with a less politically band’s position than many of the zone rock bands.
+Ił Wiekły Drakuń also went in their first European tour during three months, performing in Bohemia, the Holy Roman Empire, Austria, the Federated Kingdoms, and France, and they were the first foreign zone rock band to perform in a snorist country (Hungary), taking advantage of the liberalization of Hungarian regime by Regent István Oros combined with the fact that the band was less political than many other zone rock bands.

-Aiming foreign music market the band re-recorded in English several of their tracks from Rzekątaceń Wyna Minuta and Pro Omik.
+Aiming for the foreign music market, the band re-recorded several of their tracks from Rzekątaceń Wyna Minuta and Pro Omik in English.
 Lyrics were provided by Tyrean Yesman’s Peter Seinfeld.
-Released late 1976 That Old Dragon wasn’t so well received by the critics as previous records.
-They considered it rather redundant.
-Even the band wasn’t satisfied with the result, they didn’t like Marcinu’s accent and weren’t also entirely pleased with Seinfeld’s English lyrics.
+Released late 1976, That Old Dragon wasn’t so well received by the critics as previous records, considering them rather redundant.
+Even the band wasn’t satisfied with the result; they didn’t like Marcinu’s accent and were also not entirely pleased with Seinfeld’s English lyrics.
 They would never repeat a foreign language album again.
-At least it gave international audiences an easier name to remember as since then Ił Wiekły Drakuń is refered often internationally as That Old Dragon.
+Although, this gave international audiences an easier name to remember, as since then Ił Wiekły Drakuń was often referred to internationally as That Old Dragon.

-1977 and 1978 was a period the band looked for a new style to follow.
+During 1977 and 1978, the band looked for a new style to follow.
 Przęczi, Drakuń i Jałtry Rzekątacenie (The Princes, the Dragon and Other Stories), was the band’s first concept album.
-Released in 1977, at the start of the heyday of zone rock and its excesses, took advantage of previous successes despite being considered the weakest Ił Wiekły Drakuń’s album until then and taking breafly the band to folk zone realm.
+Released in 1977 at the start of the heyday of zone rock and its excesses, it took advantage of previous successes despite being considered the weakest Ił Wiekły Drakuń’s album until then and briefly taking the band to the folk-zone realm.
 It was based in Venedic folklore, notably the local dragon legend in the origin of the band’s name.
-Meanwhile drummer Dziakuń was arrested for drugs possession one more time.
-He would never return to the band being replaced by Frączyszek Dziłmuć.
+Meanwhile, drummer Dziakuń was arrested for drugs possession one more time.
+He would never return to the band, being replaced by Frączyszek Dziłmuć.